Educational and Image Campaign for tap water from “Hamburg Wasser”, the local waterworks. (New Business)

 Landing Page with more information, events and testimonials (famous local chefs, musicians etc.) who support the brand.

 Then, in a second step we reveal that “Hahn” isn’t a fancy water brand after all and label the ads with the “Hamburg Wasser” logo (the local waterworks).

 HL: Looks like an ad for sparkling water.
 But it’s not.

 Copy: Because you can’t buy this water in any supermarket.
 You already have it at home on tap.
 In finest quality.
 Strictly controlled.
 You can also get this pretty bottle at: hh-hahn.de

 Copy: No problem: This water comes straight from the tap in finest quality for only 0,5 cent per litre.

 Find out more: hh-hahn.de

 Map with distribution of OoH in the city centre

-The billboards are customised to fit their surroundings and audience.
-Located in the nightlife district the headlines use youth slang, when close to an orthopedist the poster addresses back pains from carrying heavy crates of bottled water.
+The billboards are customised to fit the location and audience.
+Placed in the nightlife district the headlines use youth slang, when close to an orthopedist the poster addresses back pains from carrying heavy crates of bottled water.

 I enjoyed creating this campaign because I am convinced that switching to tap water reduces plastic waste in the long run.
 Unfortunately “Hamburg Wasser” didn’t buy the campaign, but it’s a case I love to share.